Keeping the Peace

 It is often necessary to have both noise data and information about the trajectories followed by approaching or departing aeroplanes.
 Normally, the airport's own radar provides the required information and, once correlated with noise data, it can easily be used to determine excess noise levels for specific aeroplanes.

-Permanent monitoring of noise in cities covers:
+Permanent monitoring of noise, vibration and air quality in cities covers:

 - Construction sites